Esri/bambu/README.md

 ##### A library for generating thematic carto.js styles and Esri renderers from arrays of data

-Bambu is very simple Javascript library for classifying arrays of data, and can be used in Node.js or within a Browwer.
+Bambu is very simple Javascript library for classifying arrays of data, and can be used in Node.js or within a Browser.
 Bambu.js will create Carto.js style strings OR simple classified Esri renderers.

 Right now Bambu supports Quantile and Equal Interval classifications.